We modify our usual social work practice approach in the context of a measles outbreak to prevent the transmission of the virus.

 As part of wider care or protection proceedings (section 78(1))

 When an application for care or protection orders is made, the Family Court can make an interim custody order to last the duration of the proceedings.
-Interim custody is only used to secure the safety and wellbeing of te tamaiti when all other intervention options have been considered.
+Interim custody is only used to secure the safety and wellbeing of te tamaiti or rangatahi when all other intervention options have been considered.
 These orders can remain in place until final care or protection orders have been determined.

 Without any other proceedings (section 78(1A))